New 2022 BMW X7 facelift spotted: price, specs and release date

 - Could go on sale in 2022

-A new BMW X7 is on the way, and spy photographers have caught it in testing on a racetrack ahead of its official reveal, possibly later in 2021.
+An updated version of the BMW X7 is on the way, and spy photographers have caught it in testing ahead of its official reveal, possibly later in 2021.

 The X7 is BMW’s largest SUV, sitting above the X5 in the line-up and providing an alternative to models such as the Mercedes GLS.
 This new model is set to receive a few visual upgrades along with some new infotainment tech when it goes on sale, possibly in 2022.